 If the record has been created in another Organisation, use these instructions and screenshots

-In accordance with customer’s existing local policies, PKB recommends that clinicians can manually register a child with their own email address (without requiring a carer to be added) using their clinical judgement.
-This is following for example a Gillick competence test or a Fraser guidelines assessment of the child’s understanding of benefit and risks from having access to their record.
+In accordance with customer’s existing local policies, PKB recommends that clinicians can manually register a child with the child's own email address (without requiring a carer to be added) using their clinical judgement.
+This is following, for example a Gillick competence test or a Fraser guidelines assessment of the child’s understanding of benefit and risks from having access to their record.